World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 He says, "Of course an artist can't choose his style, but you're only going to appeal to an elite few, since your work, though stylistically rewarding, is so difficult to read."

-I blurt "You don't understand, I CAN choose my style, I don't even care about style.
+I blurt "No, I CAN choose my style, I don't even care about style.
 I like content, message--I just don't know how to tell stories about being psychic, or abused, or transgendered, in "simple" English.
 I've even tried different media than writing--cartoons, poems, songs, paintings.
 I want advice, shit, a class poll, on what conveys my life to normal people.
 I came here to try out styles on a group."

 So my writing teacher starts polling everyone we pass--geology students, tired gardeners, a psych professor, two wall-climbers covered with chalk, camera-lugging tourists...
 "Do you prefer dreamlike difficult writing, or less intense but easier writing?"
 THAT'S all he got from what I just said?